Intrinsic Thickness of QCD Flux-Tubes

 \section{Flux-tube from a Fundamental String}

 One way of stating the conjectured gauge/gravity duality is via the expectation value of a Wilson loop.
-The expectation value of a Wilson loop in a four-dimensional Yang-Mills gauge theory is formally given by where $\Gamma$ is a non-intersecting closed loop in four-dimensions, $A$ represents the matrix valued vector potential of the $SU(N)$ Yang-Mills theory, which have been path-ordered along the curve $\Gamma$ using the path ordering operator $\hat{P}$, and $S_{YM}[A]$ is the Euclidean Yang-Mills action for the gauge fields.
+The expectation value of a Wilson loop in a four-dimensional Yang-Mills gauge theory is formally given by

+where $\Gamma$ is a non-intersecting closed loop in four-dimensions, $A$ represents the matrix valued vector potential of the $SU(N)$ Yang-Mills theory, which have been path-ordered along the curve $\Gamma$ using the path ordering operator $\hat{P}$, and $S_{YM}[A]$ is the Euclidean Yang-Mills action for the gauge fields.
 The gauge/gravity duality then implies that this expectation value is also given by a weighted sum over all the surfaces whose boundary is the curve $\Gamma$ which lives in the flat four-dimensional space, while the surfaces themselves live in a curved five-dimensional space.
-Symbolically where is the string surface parametrized by the parameters $\left\{ \sigma^{0},\sigma^{1}\right\} $, $\gamma$ is the determinant of the induced metric and $T_{0}$ is the string-tension.
-The curved five-dimensional space is described by the metric $g_{mn}$, which following \citep{Polchinski:2001ju} will be taken to be of the following form
+Symbolically